Gary Laskoski

-Gary Laskoski (born June 6, 1959) is a Canadian former professional hockey player.
-Laskoski played for the Los Angeles Kings in the National Hockey League as a goaltender.
+Gary Laskoski (born June 6, 1959) is a Canadian former ice hockey goaltender.
+Laskoski played 59 games in the National Hockey League for the Los Angeles Kings during the 1982–83 and 1983–84 seasons.

+Biography

 Born in Ottawa, Ontario, Laskoski played 59 games for the Kings over two seasons after playing for the St. Lawrence University Saints of the ECAC for four years.
 He also played one season with the New Haven Nighthawks of the American Hockey League before retiring in 1984.